 For more detail we’ve attached the IRD commentary below along with some practical issues you might be battling within your own business:

-Answer: You’ll find the answer to this one by simply checking your Microsoft Invoice.
+To be absolutely sure simply check your Microsoft Invoice.
 Generally, from October 2016 onwards, most Microsoft Invoices show New Zealand GST if you haven’t given them your GST registration number.
 However, if you have given them your GST number there won’t be any GST.
 Top marks to Microsoft for being a terrific global citizen!

-Answer: Yes for individual customers and No for businesses.
-Dropbox has done a terrific job of clarifying this as you’ll see below (applies from 1-Oct-16 onwards for users located in NZ):
+Dropbox has done a terrific job of clarifying this as you’ll see below (applies from 1-Oct-16 for users located in NZ):

 - Dropbox Pro: If you’re a Dropbox Pro user you will be charged this tax on your next renewal.

 - Dropbox Business: If you’re a Dropbox Business customer, you aren’t subject to GST.

 Yes, Adobe started charging GST from 1-Oct-16 on monthly plans.

 No, if you’ve given Adobe your GST number (business customers).